brent-hoover/argo-mysql-poc/README.md

 - `/api/v1/mysql/operations/delete-user`: Delete a user by ID via event-driven workflow

 The system uses an event-driven architecture where API calls trigger events that are processed by Argo Events, which then trigger the corresponding Argo Workflows.

+## Scheduled Operations

+The system includes automated scheduled operations that demonstrate the calendar-based event functionality:

+### Health Check Operations
+- **Frequency**: Every 2 minutes
+- **Purpose**: Verify database connectivity and table status
+- **Workflow**: `health-check-*`
+- **Operations**:
+  - Check database connection
+  - Verify table record counts

+### User Count Operations
+- **Frequency**: Every 5 minutes
+- **Purpose**: Generate user statistics and activity reports
+- **Workflow**: `user-count-*`
+- **Operations**:
+  - Count users by status
+  - Generate activity metrics

+These scheduled workflows will appear automatically in the frontend and can be monitored through the Argo Workflows UI.
+They provide a continuous demonstration of the event-driven architecture.

 ## Sample Database